 We work with Professional Will Writers who are members of the Best Foundation (British Estates Succession and Trust Practitioners) because of:

-the qualification and experience requirements they have for a will writer to join;
+the qualification and experience requirements they have for a Will Writer or Solicitor to join;

 the Member Code of Conduct designed to protect consumers like you; and